pkp/omp-user-guide/en/chapter5/internal-review.md

 In the Internal Review stage, the editor assigns internal reviewers to the submission.

+By default, you are placed in *Round 1* of reviews.
+If major changes are required, Round 2 may be initiated.

 **Review Files**: All files sent by the editor for internal review are listed here.

 Use the *Search* tool if there are several files.